Lasnamäe: Population

 The population of Lasnamäe is predominantly Russian-speaking – in 2009, 58.2% of its inhabitants were ethnically Russian, 6.0% Ukrainian and 3.3% Belarusian.
 Ethnic Estonians make up 28.3% of the population, down from 31.1% in 2005.

 65% of Lasnamäe's inhabitants had Estonian citizenship.

 Transport

-The main road in Lasnamäe is the 4+4 Laagna Road, which runs in an east-west direction through the district and connects it at one end to the city centre, and at the other end to the Tallinn-Narva highway (E20) and Tallinn ring road (E265) at Väo.
+The main road in Lasnamäe is the 4+4 Laagna Road, which runs in an east–west direction through the district and connects it at one end to the city centre, and at the other end to the Tallinn-Narva highway (E20) and Tallinn ring road (E265) at Väo.
 For most of its course the road is situated in a cutting in the limestone plateau.
 This has earned the road its nickname – Lasnamäe Channel (Lasnamäe kanal) or simply The Channel.
-It was a location for the shooting of Christopher Nolan's Tenet.
+It was a location for the filming of Christopher Nolan's Tenet.

 Public transport

 A tram line services the older part of Lasnamäe (Sikupilli and Ülemiste subdistricts).
 The newer parts of Lasnamäe rely on a number of bus routes operated by the Tallinn Bus Company.
 A light rail line that would connect the bulk of Lasnamäe to the city centre was planned to be built already during the Soviet Era and with that in mind the Laagna Road was built with a wide central reservation.
 Despite 30 years of talking, the light rail line remains to be built.